Nowa Dęba: History

 Like Stalowa Wola, Nowa Dęba is a town which owes its existence to the Central Industrial Region.
 In the late 1930s, the government of the Second Polish Republic decided to build the Ammunition Factory Nr.
 3 in the forest village of Dęba.
 The first manager of the plant was Jan Szypowski, who had previously been deputy manager of Ammunition Factory Nr.
 2 in Skarżysko-Kamienna, and the money to build the factory in Dęba came from a French military loan.
 The Polish government chose this location because of the already-existing Army training area, where ammunition was tested.
 In 1938, the construction of a workers’ settlement began, with a school, hospital, cafeteria, houses, swimming pool and blocks of flats.

 Following the German-Soviet invasion of Poland, which started World War II in September 1939, Dęba was occupied by Germany, and the factory and training area in Dęba were used by the Germans.
-In 1944, the settlement was captured by the Red Army, and in the People's Republic of Poland, the Ammunition Factory Nr.
+In 1944, the settlement was captured by the Red Army, and in the Polish People's Republic, the Ammunition Factory Nr.
 3 was renamed to Metal Plant DEZAMET.
 Apart from military products, the plant also manufactured engines and clothes irons.
 Dęba was granted town rights on December 31, 1961, and on the same day, its name was changed to Nowa Dęba, or New Dęba.

+Military

+Nowa Dęba is the site of a Polish Land Forces base which houses the 18th Artillery Brigade, which in turn is part of the 18th Mechanized Division, reactivated by the Polish military in 2018 in response to increased security threats from Russia.